sans-ui-org/sans-ui/src/routes/(section)/components/switch/+page.md

 ## Read Only

-Switch has `readonly` prop that defines readonly state of the switch.
+The `readonly` prop makes the switch read-only, meaning it cannot be toggled.

 <SwitchTemplate readonly={true} />